aws-samples/aws-glue-table-versions-cleanup-utility/README.md

     ```bash
     aws s3 cp lambda-deployment-package.zip s3://<bucket_name>/table_version_cleanup_code_package/
     ```
+**Note:**  Once the above deployment of the utility to S3 location is complete, a CloudFormation stack (cloudformation_table_version_cleanup_utility.yml) has been provided in the respository to provision the required AWS Resources.
+You can manully create as well by folowing the below steps.

 1. Create an Amazon SQS queue with the below details:
    1. name = ```table_versions_cleanup_planner_queue.fifo```